Palm Beach County Library System: History

 The following year, 1989, saw the Palm Beach County Library system add an electronic card catalog called Data Research to facilitate material retrieval for patrons and was among the first public libraries in the state of Florida to adapt an electronic system.
 The Palm Beach County System also added the Loula V. York Memorial Library Branch in Pahokee, Florida, to its system in the same year, with citizens of Pahokee voting to transfer its ownership and management to the county from its previous status as a municipal library.

 Into the present day, Palm Beach County Libraries have continued to develop technological offerings for patrons, such as the installation of self-check terminals at various branches beginning in 2009.

 The latest branch of the Palm Beach County Library System, Canyon Branch Library, opened in January 2025 and is the county's 18th branch.
 Canyon spans 33,000 square feet and is one of the largest branches in the system.
-The branch, located in Boynton Beach, was designed to be open and spacious to accommodate over 130,000 items and provide comfortable, reading areas for immersion and connection.
-Canyon has a six-marble column art installation at the front of the building called “Opening Minds,” designed by Brad J. Goldberg, featuring famous quotes from American and World history and binary code to emphasize both traditional and digital world viewpoints.
+The branch, located in Boynton Beach, was designed by the architectural firm of Colomé & Associates, Inc., to be open and spacious to accommodate over 130,000 items and provide comfortable, reading areas for immersion and connection.
+Canyon has a six-marble column art installation at the front of the building called Opening Minds, by Brad J. Goldberg, featuring famous quotes from American and World history and binary code to emphasize both traditional and digital world viewpoints.
 The library also has an atrium, drive-up window for pick-up and return, substantial children’s and teens’ areas, a makerspace, and a community meeting room accommodating up to 300 people.